hashicorp/actions-docker-build/README.md

 `os`/`arch` and specifies the same docker `target`.
 Under the hood, `actions-docker-build` auto-assigns tags to images based on `os`/`arch` and `target`; therefore if two builds have these same exact parameters, two distinct images will have the same (duplicate) tags.
-THe docker publish pipeline is then unable to distinguish these images, and the docker publish steps will fail.
+The docker publish pipeline is then unable to distinguish these images, and the docker publish steps will fail.
 See [here](https://github.com/hashicorp/crt-workflows-common/pull/407#issue-1999804835) for additional context.